Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Donner has had their share of highly rated affordable gear making it into our lists over here at Gearank, and it's easy to see why.
 They often pack a lot of value into their products to make up for being a relatively lesser-known brand and are steadily gaining a good reputation for that.

 A case in point is the Donner DA-35 coming in at 35 watts of power, the lowest-watt drum amplifier currently on our recommended list.
-This has been receiving a lot of favorable feedback regarding its convenient size, weight, and versatility.
-This drum amp might not be loud enough for most gigs, but it should be enough for intimate ones, such as an informal jam-along in the living room.
+It’s a long-time recipient of favorable feedback regarding its convenient size, weight, and versatility.
+This drum amp doesn’t go loud enough for most gigs, but it has enough power for intimate settings, such as an informal jam-along in the living room.
 This is geared more towards practice and home use.

 Despite it being the cheapest choice currently on our list, it packs a lot of features and can even be a small all-rounder PA system for occasional small get-togethers.

-If you want a practice drum amp that's packed full of features but is light in both weight and price, this one should be your pick of the lot.
-Just manage your volume expectations, and you should be alright.
-This is the best drum amplifier for those who want an affordable practice amp.
+If you want a practice drum amp that’s packed full of features but is light in both weight and price, this one should be your pick of the lot.
+Just manage your volume expectations, and you should be good to go.

 - Inputs & Outputs: x1 mic/line, x1 line, x1 aux, x1 headphone output, D.I. out.